AdonisEnProvence/Darkly/i_am_admin_cookie_breach/Ressources/Explanation.md

 I_am_admin	68934a3e9455fa72420237eb05902327
 ```

 By googling `68934a3e9455fa72420237eb05902327` it results as the md5 hashed of `false`.
 Then by hashing `true` we get `b326b5062b2f0e69046810717534cb09`.
-Thanks to your browser devtool we change the cookie value by the hashed `true` and refresh.
+Thanks to our browser devtool we're able to change the cookie's value by the md5 hash of `true`.

-There we go the website renders an alert modal containing a flag.
+After refreshing, there we go the website renders an alert modal containing a flag.

 ## How to exploit the breach